So: what our Lord Jesus said is crystal clear.

 When you and I refuse to forgive, we are wishing someone in hell.

-Or, is it possible that we can want God to forgive, while we refuse?
+Or, do you mean you want God to forgive, while you refuse?

-but we don’t want to be part of it?
+but you don’t want to be part of it?

-Then that means we are sending ourselves to hell.
+Then that means you are sending yourself to hell.

 and you want those other people to go to heaven,